We are five days away from fundamentally transforming the United States of America.

 Tuberculosis Here, Tuberculosis There, Tuberculosis Everywhere

 The causes are unclear?
 No definitive answers?
-Let’s look at another immigration chart that may provide the CDC some answers to this deadly and viral “mystery:”
+Looking at another immigration chart may provide the CDC some answers to this deadly and viral mystery:

-In 2014, the CDC warned its’ internal employees about the rapid rise in Tuberculosis and other diseases at the refugee and detention centers, but did NOT share this warning or related information with the general public.
+In 2014, the CDC warned its’ internal employees about the rapid rise in tuberculosis and other diseases at the refugee detention centers, but did not share this warning or related information with the general public.

-Judicial Watch had to sue the CDC in order to force the truth into the information being shared with the public.
-According to records obtained by Judicial Watch, Alaric C. Denton of the CDC, sent out the an email to the agency in June, 2014, in order to prepare for a potential crisis.
+Judicial Watch had to sue the CDC to uncover the truth.
+According to records obtained in the lawsuit, Alaric C. Denton of the CDC sent an email in June 2014 instructing his colleagues to prepare for a potential crisis.
 Denton writes,

 We might as well plan on many of the kids having TB…Most of these kids are not immunized, so we need to make sure all our staff are immunized.